-There are quite a few traditions that I have chosen to let go over the years.
+There are several traditions that I have chosen to let go of over the years.
 Some are just ridiculous to follow in the 21st century, while others no longer serve me well.

 The Impetus of Patriarchal Traditions

-Of the many patriarchal tradition, the ritual of women taking their husband’s last name dates back to the 11th century.
-Sometime after the Norman Conquest, the Normans introduced the law that authorized the status of a married woman is under the protected authority of her husband.
+Of the many patriarchal traditions, the ritual of women taking their husband’s last name dates back to the 11th century.
+Sometime after the Norman Conquest, the Normans introduced the law that authorized the status of a married woman to be under the protected authority of her husband.

 Once married, a woman’s identity was “covered” by her husband.
-The two essentially became one and the woman’s identity was erased.
+The two essentially became one, and the woman’s identity was erased.
 The tradition of women not being able to own property or enter into contracts on their own was practiced.
-Husbands had complete control in all matters as well as their children.
+Husbands had complete control in all matters, as well as over their children.
 There was no recourse even if the woman was raped or accused her husband of domestic violence.

 I feel the anger of my matriarchal ancestry deep within my soul.

 The Suffrage Movement of the late 19th and early 20th century moved the needle in favor of women’s rights.
-Feminist believed then and now that as a woman is subjected to changing her name when exchanging nuptials, it is a sign of submission or at least infers inferiority to men.
+Feminists believed then and now that a woman is subjected to changing her name when exchanging nuptials, which is a sign of submission or at least implies inferiority to men.

 Why Do These Traditions Continue?

-There are, of course, valid and rational reasons for a woman to relinquish or change her name.
-Such as, no longer wishing to be associated with their given name.
-Their family disowning them.
-Despising their given last name.
-Having suffered a difficult past and wishing to start anew.
+There are, of course, valid and rational reasons for a woman to relinquish or change her name, such as no longer wishing to be associated with their given name.
+Their family disowned them.
+Despising their given last name, having suffered a difficult past and wishing to start anew.

 Aside from these valid considerations, do women really want to change their names?
 Are women questioning how changing their name and identity benefits them?
 What is the real purpose?
 Are they doing it by default?
 Do women feel their husband’s last name holds more weight than their own given name?
 Is carrying on a family name more important for men than women?
 Is that even an issue?
 If children are involved, why should they always have their father’s name?

-This issue does get complicated, which is why I think the easy route is often taken without questioning the motives.
+This issue gets complicated, which is why the easy route is often taken without questioning the motives.

 My First Encounter